Freddyede/php-8.2_framework/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conducts which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities